 The Planners, Inc.

 Owner of The Planners, Inc., which provides event planning and other services, Maria Alejandra Nava has a B.A. in public relations from Florida International University and has worked in the field for several companies and organizations.
 She also enjoys working with various service and nonprofit organizations.
-Besides her involvement with Fairchild Palms, she’s a former president of the fraternity/sorority organization Order of Omega.
+Besides her involvement with Fairchild Palms, of which she has held several positions including Past President, she’s a former president of the fraternity/sorority organization Order of Omega.
 She has worked with Alonzo Mourning Charities, Inc., and was an event coordinator at Miami-Dade’s youth-focused Lyfe Foundation.
 She currently serves on the board for the alumni Association for the School of Journalism and Mass Communication for Florida International University.

 Andrew Quarrie, Digital Branding